 - Hard worker: Everyone loves a hard worker, but saying you're one isn't very convincing.
 Provide examples of the results of your hard work instead.

-- Team player: Everyone thinks they’re a team player but labeling yourself as such is inappropriate, since this phrase refers to how well you cooperate with others.
-It's better to have references that will describe this aspect of your personality.
+- Team player: Everyone thinks they're a team player but labeling yourself as such is inappropriate, since this phrase refers to how well you cooperate with others.
+It's better to demonstrate this in the interview or have references that will describe this aspect of your personality.

 - Seasoned: The word "seasoned" frequently comes up as a pet peeve when human resources professionals are asked for their opinion on common resume mistakes.
 It sounds like you're talking about what you served for dinner, not how you can contribute to the company.

-- Best of breed: Unless you were a dog trainer, skip this bizarre sounding resume description.
+- Best of breed: Unless you were a dog trainer, skip this bizarre-sounding resume buzzword.

-- Interfaced: This is a buzzword that makes you sound like a robot, not a dedicated potential employee.
+- Interfaced: This is a jargon word that makes you sound like a robot, not a dedicated potential employee.

 - Add value: Your resume is all about showing how you can add value to the company, so there's no need to specifically state this.